Symmetric vs Asymmetric Encryption – In a simple word Asymmetric encryption is more secure than symmetric encryption.

 Data integrity is a sensitive aspect of any organization.
 When planning your course of work for the future, you must focus on reliable measures of safeguarding your confidential data from unauthorized access and fraud anywhere during the data cycle.

 One of the foolproof ways of achieving this is through data encryption.
 It refers to a series of encoding of confidential data in a way that only the individuals that are authorized by the company can access it.

 In encryption schemes, there are two techniques you can employ to ensure data security i.e., Symmetric encryption and Asymmetric encryption.

-The primary difference between these two forms of encryption is that, with Symmetric encryption, the message to be protected can be encrypted and decrypted using the same key.
+The primary difference between these two types of encryption is that, with Symmetric encryption, the message to be protected can be encrypted and decrypted using the same key.

 Asymmetric encryption, on the other hand, requires the use of two separate keys i.e., a public key and private key.